Habit Tracking

 Test friction before committing

-Download or open the app and log your first habit.
+Open the tool and log your first behavior.
 Count how many steps it takes.
-More than 3 taps to log a habit is a red flag for long-term consistency.
-The best habit tracking apps get you to the check-in in under 10 seconds.
+More than three taps is a red flag for long-term consistency you will skip it on your hardest days.
+The best options get you to the check-in in under ten seconds.

 5